Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 ## Deprecated in CSM 1.2

 * [Hardware Management Notification Fanout Daemon (HMNFD)](../../glossary.md#hardware-management-notification-fanout-daemon-hmnfd) v1 REST API
-  * The v1 HMNFD APIs are targeted for removal in the CSM 1.6 release.
+  * The v1 HMNFD APIs are targeted for removal in the CSM 1.5 release.
 * [Compute Rolling Upgrade Service (CRUS)](../../glossary.md#compute-rolling-upgrade-service-crus)
-  * CRUS is targeted for removal in the CSM 1.6 release.
+  * CRUS will be removed in the CSM 1.5 release.
   * Enhanced BOS functionality will replace CRUS.
 See [Rolling Upgrades using BOS](../../operations/boot_orchestration/Rolling_Upgrades.md).
 * The `--template-body` option for the [BOS](../../glossary.md#boot-orchestration-service-bos) Cray CLI.